Linnea Berthelsen

-Linnea Berthelsen is an American-born Danish actress, who is best known for her recurring role as Kali, also known as Eight, the sister of Eleven in the second season of the science-fiction horror Netflix original series Stranger Things.
+Linnea Berthelsen is an Indian-born Danish actress, best known for her recurring role as Kali Prasad / Eight in the second and fifth seasons of the Netflix series Stranger Things.

-Personal life
+Early life

-Berthelsen was born in Houston, Texas, and brought up in Kalundborg.
-She moved to England in 2014 to study at East 15 Acting School in Essex, and now lives in Chicago.
+Berthelsen was born in India, adopted, and brought up in Kalundborg, Denmark.
+She moved to England in 2014 to study at East 15 Acting School in Essex.

 Career

 Berthelsen started acting in her early teens.
-She made her acting debut in the short film Mirrors in 2016.
+She made her acting debut in the short film Mirrors in 2014.
 She later continued to appear in short films such as Natskygge, Dyspno and Cape Fear.
 In 2015, she appeared in the Danish film Hybrid.
-In 2017, she was cast as Kali / Eight (a character with the ability to create hallucinations) in the Netflix original science fiction horror series Stranger Things.
+In 2017, she was cast as Kali Prasad / Eight for the second season of the Netflix science fiction horror series Stranger Things.
+She reprised the role for the series' fifth season in 2025.